 If you're a parent, you've probably been there before.
 Your child comes home from the ball field or the ice skating rink and says something hurts.
-You'll need a doctor to know for sure if he broke a bone, but there are some things you can see for yourself that help you figure out what's going on.
+You'll need a doctor to know for sure if they broke a bone, but there are some things you can see for yourself that help you figure out what's going on.

 You'll know it's a broken bone (also called a fracture) if pieces of a bone have pierced the skin.
 You'll hear your child's doctor call this an "open" fracture.
-He may also say it's "displaced," which means the bone parts aren't lined up the way they should.
+They may also say it's "displaced," which means the bone parts aren't lined up the way they should.

 Another type of break is called "non-displaced."
 In that case, the broken parts of bone are lined up correctly.
 This type of fracture is harder to identify.